dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### How to add a new channel to use V3 publishing?

+Create the channel using [darc add-channel](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#add-channel).
+Verify if the channel was created successfully using [darc get-channel](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#get-channels) and get the channelId.

 In the Microsoft.DotNet.Build.Task.Feed/src/Model/PublishingConstants.cs file, create a new TargetChannelConfig

-Create the channel using [darc add-channel] (https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#add-channel)

 TargetChannelConfig takes the following attributes